-A cambered last, on the other hand, doesn’t try to mimic your foot but uses a funky downturned shape to your climbing shoe.
+A cambered last, on the other hand, doesn’t try to mimic your foot, but creates a funky downturned shape that is used for aggressive climbing shoes.

-Shoes with downturned profile shoes take to overhung climbing like a duck to water, so it’s no surprise that most of the best bouldering shoes use these styles of lasts
+Shoes with downturned profile take to overhung climbing like a duck to water, so it’s no surprise that most bouldering shoes use this style of last.

 2) The Construction Style